telerik/blazor-docs/components/multiselect/events.md

 * `OnChange` does not prevent two-way binding (the `@bind-Value` syntax)
 * `OnChange` fires when the user presses `Enter` in the input, or blurs the input (for example, clicks outside of the input or dropdown).

-`OnChange` fires when an item is selected from the dropdown, just like `ValueChanged`.
+`OnChange` fires when an item is selected from the dropdown, an item is removed from the selected list, or all items are removed from the selected list, just like `ValueChanged`.

 >caption Handle OnChange